Home Buying a Vehicle in Australia (van, 4WD, car)

 Many agree that it is in larger cities you will find trusty sellers.
 Sydney and Melbourne constantly have swarms of sellers and buyers.
 Here you will have plenty of choice.
 Buying a vehicle in a city less populated such as Adelaide or Cairns can be a good plan if you do it at the right time.
 There’s fewer sellers certainly, but also fewer buyers, which can allow you to negotiate prices .
 This is especially true for vans and 4WD (furnished).
 There’s not a better or worse time for buying a car as opposed to vans and 4WD’s..

-In terms of how to go about it; the site Gumtree is a great resource for ‘for sale’ ads that you can search and compare without leaving your home.
+Some websites are quite useful such as Gumtree and the Facebook pages/groups.
 However, beware of ads that seem too good to be true, they can hide defects or be scams!
 Also check MarketPlace on Facebook, with ads from previous backpackers leaving the country.

 Best time to buy a van in Australia?